-Reviews can make or break a hospitality business, however it isn’t always the review itself which improves or damages reputation.
+Reviews can make or break a hospitality business and are a key part of hospitality marketing – however, it isn’t always the review itself which improves or damages reputation.
 The way a review is dealt with can play a larger role in future business, with a well-worded response protecting businesses from potential PR nightmares.

 Demonstrating the importance of responding to reviews in the world of hospitality, TripAdvisor reported that 65% of hotel users would choose to book with a hotel that replies to reviews, as opposed to a similar one which does not.
 Similarly, 87% of TripAdvisor users consider reviews important when choosing a restaurant.